 "Zin leads an escape, he and 218 other aliens land as energy.
 They take over the bodies of humans on a train.
 The guard's prison comes to Earth.
 He creates a body out of a billboard.
 He's dazed and disoriented, he encounters Mel who offers him a ride.
 The guard must now track down all the alien prisoners."

-On this day in 2002, Gene Roddenberry's Andromeda aired "Cui Bono."
-This served as the fourth episode of the program's third season, and here's the plot summary as provided by IMDB.com:
+On this day in 2002 (in the U.S.), Gene Roddenberry's Andromeda aired "Cui Bono."
+Officially, this served as the fourth episode of the program's third season, and here's the plot summary as provided by IMDB.com:

 "Dylan and the Andromeda are ordered by the reformed High Guard to transport and protect a candidate for election to Second Triumvir in the New Commonwealth.
 To the crew's surprise the candidate is none other than Beka's "Uncle" Sid, a sneaky and sleazy "businessman" who used to work with her father.
 Both Beka and Dylan are concerned that Sid may become part of the ruling body of the New Commonwealth, but when they find Sid unconscious and bleeding in his office they are forced to protect him from his assailants."